bradjc/bradjc-www/class/wiot-s24/index.md

 - **Labs**: In-class labs will give students hands-on experience developing and debugging wireless networks.
 Labs will be largely structured and are formative assessments.
 Students will generate some output, such as a plot or paragraph description for light grading.
-(10 labs, 20%)
+(9 labs, 20%)

-- **Assignments**: These projects will require students to build various wireless networks and leverage the properties of the wireless protocols to meet given application requirements.
+- **Postlabs**: These assignments will build on the in-class lab work and require students to build various wireless networks and leverage the properties of the wireless protocols to meet given application requirements.
   The output will be working code that implements the required functionality.
-Additionally, there may be required data collection they must complete.
-(4 assignments, 30%)
+  Additionally, there may be required data collection to complete.
+Not every in-class lab will have a corresponding postlab.
+(4 postlabs, 30%)

 - **Exams**: An in-class exam will assess student learning of key concepts on wireless protocols and how they relate to applications.
 (1 exam, 15%)